Top Temples & Places of Worship in Mumbai

 Tucked on a small hill near Girgaon Chowpatty, Babulnath is a serene Shiva temple that feels a world away from the traffic below.
 A short climb (or a small lift for those who need it) takes you up to the shrine.
 It is particularly special during Mahashivratri, when devotees throng through the night.

-- Best time to visit: Early morning or during the evening aarti for a peaceful atmosphere.
+- Best time to visit: early morning or evening aarti for a peaceful atmosphere.

-- Getting there: Walkable from Charni Road station; it sits close to Marine Drive and Chowpatty.
+- Getting there: walkable from Charni Road station; close to Marine Drive and Chowpatty.

 ISKCON Temple, Juhu

 The Sri Sri Radha Rasabihari temple in Juhu, run by ISKCON, is a calm, beautifully maintained marble complex popular with families.
-The evening kirtans are uplifting even if you are not religious, and the on-site vegetarian restaurant and Govinda’s-style food are a draw in their own right.
+The evening kirtans are uplifting even if you are not religious, and the on-site vegetarian food is a draw in its own right.

-- Best time to visit: Evening aarti, or Janmashtami, when the celebrations are spectacular.
+- Best time to visit: evening aarti, or Janmashtami, when celebrations are spectacular.

 Walkeshwar and the Banganga Tank, Malabar Hill

 For something older and quieter, head to the Banganga Tank at Walkeshwar on Malabar Hill.
-This ancient stepped water tank surrounded by small temples and old dharamshalas is one of the most atmospheric corners of south Mumbai, and it occasionally hosts classical music performances.
-It rewards slow wandering more than a quick tick-off.
+This ancient stepped water tank surrounded by small temples and old dharamshalas is one of the most atmospheric corners of South Mumbai, and it occasionally hosts classical music performances.
+It rewards slow wandering more than a quick tick-off; our Malabar Hill and Walkeshwar guide covers it in full.

 Haji Ali and Mumbai’s mosques